langdonms/portfolio/README.md

 Also trying Material Design for Bootstrap after being in over my head with compiling MDC for the web locally. https://github.com/langdonms/portfolio-mdb

-## Maybe I should just revert to Bootstrap 4?
+## Maybe I should just revert to Bootstrap 4? :thinking:

 # About
 ### Why?